simonbrage/DiscordBot/README.md

 # DiscordBot

 Small Discord bot with commands that allows users of the Discord server to access their Faceit (CS:GO) stats, profiles, and more.
+Utilizes the [library](https://discordpy.readthedocs.io/en/stable/).

 ## Current available commands